Japanese Lifestyle

 It must lead to other curiosities.
 How different are Japanese lifestyles?

-For example, if you visit a Japanese friend’s house, you can see the unique entrance space where we must take our shoes off before entering the house, which is called Genkan.
 Besides, greeting other people with a vow also has unique manners.
 They are odd for people from another country, aren’t they?

-The entrance Genkan
+The Lifestyle 1.
+Genkan entrance

-So then, see “Genkan (Japanese entrance)” as an example for this page.
+Then, let us focus on the Genkan (Japanese entrance) as an example for this page.

-As it said, any Japanese house has an entrance where we take our shoes off and hop up the higher floor like one step up the stairs.
-Why is the Japanese first/grand floor higher than the surface?
+As it says, any Japanese house has an entrance where we take our shoes off and hop up the higher floor like one step up the stairs.

 However, it has another function.